translation/rails/README.md

     bundle exec rake translation:init

-## Synchronization
+## Sync

 To send new translatable keys/strings and get new translations from Translation.io, simply run :

     bundle exec rake translation:sync

-## Purge
+## Sync and Purge

-If you need to remove unused keys/strings from Translation.io using the current branch as reference :
+If you also need to remove unused keys/strings from Translation.io using the current branch as reference :

-    bundle exec rake translation:purge
+    bundle exec rake translation:sync_and_purge

-Note that this operation will also perform a sync at the same time.
+As the name says, this operation will also perform a sync at the same time.

 Warning : all keys that are not present in the current branch will be **permanently deleted both on Translation.io and in your app**.